-An automatic turn signal switch-off function ($\underline{\textbf{ATIR}}$) is available as an optional software feature.
+An automatic turn signal switch-off function ( $\underline{\textbf{ATIR}}$ ) is fitted as a standard software feature.

 The ATIR function uses a time and distance counter.

 If the turn signal has been on for at least 10 seconds and 150 meters of riding distance, the turn signal is switched off.